|

 Children ages 3-5, 24 pages, 8x9

-Lynda Graham-Barber captures the wonder of unique animal adaptations in winter in a way that will appeal to young children.
+Lynda Graham-Barber has captured the wonder of unique animal adaptations in winter in a way that will appeal to young children.
 The text is melodic and rich with real natural history woven in.
+Questions in the back of the book do a particularly nice job of inviting the reader to look back through the pictures.

 Teresa Mitchell, Education Director, Vermont Institute of Natural Science